Sotk: Late modern period

 The modern village was only founded in 1829, and its official name was Zod (Զոդ).
 The village had an Azerbaijani-majority population before the exodus of Azerbaijanis from Armenia after the outbreak of the Nagorno-Karabakh conflict.
 From 1988 and onwards, Armenian refugees from Azerbaijan settled in the village.

 In September 2022, Sotk as well as several other Armenian towns, including Vardenis (Gegharkunik Province), Goris (Syunik Province) and Jermuk (Vayots Dzor Province), came under attack by Azerbaijani Armed Forces.
-Many residental houses were damaged as a result of the shelling; people were displaced from their homes.
+Many residential houses were damaged as a result of the shelling; people were displaced from their homes.

-On March 18, 2023 the Italian journalist Luca Steinmann has visited the village was heavily bombed by the Azeris who want to occupy it because of its gold mines taking advantage of the conflict between Armenia and Azerbaijan.

 Gold mine

 A gold mine near the village, called Sotk (Zod), is one of the largest gold deposits in the South Caucasus.
 It is located on the border of Kalbajar District in Azerbaijan and Gegharkunik Province of Armenia.
 Kalbajar District was administrated by the breakaway Republic of Artsakh from its control by Armenian forces in 1993 after the Battle of Kalbajar, near the end of the First Nagorno-Karabakh War, until 2020, when the Armenian side handed it over to Azerbaijan according to the ceasefire agreement, ending the 2020 Nagorno-Karabakh war.

 Azerbaijani forces entered the district on 25 November, and on 26 November, Armenian media reported that a group of 250 Azerbaijani soldiers had arrived at the gold mine, and demanded its handover, establishing a military post at the mine.
 The Armenian defense ministry refuted this account, stating that Azerbaijani forces, having found an Armenian border checkpoint unacceptable, contacted the Armenian side via loudspeaker and negotiated with Russian peacekeepers over the issue.
 Armenian and Azerbaijani authorities started to demarcate the border on the same day.
-Armenian military authorities then stated that half of the mine area had been passed to Azerbaijan.
+Armenian military authorities then stated that half of the mine area was now in Azerbaijan, given the new border between the two countries.

 Demographics

 Population

-The following censuses show the modern-day villages' population from 1800 – 1900s.
-According to Brockhaus and Efron Encyclopedic Dictionary at the end of the 19th century, the village of Zod had 1,088 Tatar (i.e. Azerbaijani) inhabitants.
-According to the "Caucasian calendar" of 1912, 1,778 people lived in the village of Zod, mostly "Tatars".

 According to Statistical Committee of Armenia 2011 census, the villages' current population is 824.
-In the fall of 1988, the Azeri population of the village left and Armenians of Azerbaijan resettled in the village.